Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Experiments

 \subsubsection{CIFAR-10}

 We consider the worst case for TNN based methods that there is almost no smoothness along the third dimension of the data.
 We randomly selected 3000 and 10000 images from one batch of CIFAR-10~\cite{CIFAR} as our true tensors $\mathcal{Y}_1\in\mathbb{R}^{32\times 32\times 3000}$ and $\mathcal{Y}_2\in\mathbb{R}^{32\times 32\times 10000}$, respectively.
-Then we solve the model~(\ref{tc_model_with_E}) with our proposed Algorithm~\ref{Algorithm_1}.
+Then we solve the model~(\ref{Eq:VMTQN_TC}) with our proposed Algorithm~\ref{Algorithm_1}.
 The results are shown in Table~\ref{PSNR_1_2}.
-In the latter case, $n_3\gg n_1n_2 = r$ holds.
+Note that in the latter case $r = n_1n_2 \ll n_3$ holds, MOTQN model has high computational complexity.
+Thus we will not compare it in this part.

 Table~\ref{PSNR_1_2} verifies our hypothesis that TNN regularization performs badly on data with non-smooth change along the third dimension.
-Our method and SiLRTC are obviously better than the other two methods in the case of low sampling rate.
-Moreover, by comparing the two groups of experiments, we can see that TQN and SiLRTC perform better in $\mathcal{Y}_2$.
-This may be due to that increasing the data volume may make the principal components more significant.
-The first few principal components of $\mathcal{Y}_1$ and $\mathcal{Y}_2$ are shown in Figure~\ref{feature_cifar} and Supplementary Materials for further explanation.
-As can be seen, our method TQN extract better feature slices on non-smooth data, which may make the low rank structure more significant through our analysis.
+Our VMTQN method is obviously better than the other methods in the case of low sampling rate.
+Moreover, by comparing the two groups of experiments, we can see that VMTQN, TMac, and SiLRTC perform better in $\mathcal{Y}_2$.
+This may be due to that increasing the data volume will make the principal components more significant.
+Meanwhile, in the methods of Fourier matrix, cosine matrix and wavelet matrix, they almost have no recovery effect when the sampling rate $p$ is lower.
+This indicates that these specified projection bases can not learn the data features in the case of poor continuity and insufficient sampling.

-The above analyses confirm that our proposed regularization are data-dependent which is similar to SNN regularization.
-Furthermore, based on better definition of tensor singular value, we can make better use of internal structure than SNN regularization.
+The above analyses confirm that our proposed regularization are data-dependent and can lead to a better low rank structure which makes recover easily.